Authentication providers

 Command line

-The command line auth provider executes a configurable shell command to perform user authentication.
+The command line authentication provider executes a configurable shell command to perform user authentication.
 Two environment variables, username and password, are passed to the command.
 Access is granted when the command exits successfully (with exit code 0).

 This provider can be used to integrate Home Assistant with arbitrary external authentication services, from plaintext databases over LDAP to RADIUS.
-A compatible script for LDAP authentication is this one, for instance.
-Please note, this will only work when using the Home Assistant Core installation type.

 Here is a configuration example: